Le Hibou Coffee House: History

 On February 28, 1969 George Harrison visited the Le Hibou where he saw The Modern Rock Quartet perform.
 George was staying at the Chateau Laurier and was in Ottawa primarily to determine whether Apple records should sign American Folk Singer Eric Anderson whom he saw perform at the Capitol Theatre.

 Another important contributor to the support of Le Hibou was the Canada Council for the Arts, which subsidized the seminal poetry reading series of Canadian poets.
 This programme was masterminded by poet Harry Howith, a Le Hibou founding member.
-Lineups were blocks long, but the then Bank Street venue could only hold about 60 people.
+Lineups were blocks long, but the then Sussex Drive venue could only hold about 60 people.

 Le Hibou relied primarily on admission charges to cover the costs of the theatre, comedy and music programmes, although some presentations were sponsored by the CBC (radio and television) - especially for local jazz groups.
 Posters advertising events were in themselves works of art - created by local established graphic artists at no charge.
 The famous owl logo was created by Frank Mayers.
 Other poster ads were frequently created by artists Chris Wells, the Rosewarns, David Sutherland, Georges de Niverville, James Boyd and Dennis Pike.
 Le Hibou served food during the day and, for after hours jazz programmes, both food and alcohol.
 Many Canadian and international folk, blues and jazz artists, anglophone and francophone, developed their reputations through appearances at Le Hibou.
 Actor Dan Aykroyd, a regular at Le Hibou, said he jammed with Muddy Waters before he moved to New York City as an original cast member of the TV program Saturday Night Live.